 If you have a complaint regarding the classroom or learning environment, we encourage you to speak with your child's teacher.
 If this does not resolve the issue, or if the complaint is concerning the school, please bring it to the attention of the Director.
-If you feel that the Director has not adequately addressed the issue, you can reach out to the President or Executive Director.
-If you wish to be anonymous or have concerns about confidentiality you can contact a hotline which has been established with an outside company (hosted by Lighthouse Service).
-That phone number is (844) 331-2432.
+If you feel that the Director has not adequately addressed the issue, you can reach out to the Executive Director.